timongty/tezcrowd/readme.md

 However, the use of 3rd-party apps has the downside of making it inconvenient for users and decreasing their engagement with the platform.

 My preliminary approach is to adopt a hybrid decentralised model where only essential core unchangeable elements are stored on-chain.
-In contrast, non-essential and frequently changed elements will be stored off-chain (e.g. in a mysql database).
+In contrast, non-essential and frequently changed elements, such as the afore-mentioned comments and long-form project content, will be stored off-chain (e.g. in a mysql database).

 A hybrid model will help address the main issues mentioned above without compromising the main benefits of a decentralised crowdfunding platform which lie in the high transparency (of key information) and efficiency of fees.